pg9-dev/auth/README.md

 This project is packaged via npm; the respective package.json file contains all required scripts.

-> For convenience, `.env` file is attached with the repository and the database configuration are already in place.
-Not recommended for production.

-In order to the run the project, first the dependencies need to be installed.
+In order to the run the project, the dependencies need to be installed first.

 ---